obraunsdorf/playbook-creator/README.md

 ## How to contribute to PBC
-Feel free to contribute on any aspects of Playbook Creator: Front-end design, back-end code, crypto, documentation, website, etc. If you don't know where to start, please have a look at <https://github.com/obraunsdorf/playbook-creator/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22>
+Feel free to contribute on any aspects of Playbook Creator: Front-end design, back-end code, crypto, documentation, website, etc. If you don't know where to start, please have a look at <https://github.com/obraunsdorf/playbook-creator/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22>.
+Of course, you can also write me if you need some introduction to the code base or any other guidance.

 If you have any concrete idea, bug fixes, or even new code, you can either send me an email at <oliver.braunsdorf@gmx.de> or you can create an issue at <https://github.com/obraunsdorf/playbook-creator/issues>